mstksg/inCode/copy/entries/shake.md

 help you get started.

-I also go over the core concepts of a task management system, so I assume no knowledge of *make* -- and the post therefore should also be a good introduction to starting with any sort of task management system.
+I also go over the core concepts of a task management system, so I assume no knowledge of *make*; this post therefore should also be a good introduction to starting with any sort of task management system.

 [rake]: http://rake.rubyforge.org/